SpotlightKid/pynsmclient/README.md

     # 0.0 <= value <= 1.0
     update_progress(value)

-The important part is that your application follows the NSM rules (see example.py documentation and NSM website http://non.tuxfamily.org/nsm/API.html)
+The important part is that your application follows the NSM rules - see the [API documentation](http://non.tuxfamily.org/nsm/API.html) on the NSM website.

 Dependencies